What Is A Wellness Ecosystem?

 The ecosystem is every single contributor that feeds into attaining “good health”, it can range from massage to Triathlons, coaching to walking your dog.
 Every one of your members’ ecosystems will be different and constantly evolving, so how do you even begin to understand or track this living, unique ecosystem?

 You don’t, they already are.
 Can you think of a single one of your colleagues that doesn’t have and utilize a wearable?
-There are now wearables that track almost every area of our lives, our fitness, sleep, recovery, blood sugar levels, heart health, even sex and fertility tech has emerged in the last few years.
+There are now wearables that track almost every area of our lives, our fitness, sleep, recovery, blood sugar levels, heart health, and even sex and fertility tech has emerged in the last few years.
 We continue to see mass adoption of Wearables, as these devices enter new geographies and target new generations, their features have moved into areas of our health and wellness that have never been supported before like pregnancy or anxiety.

 How can I understand my member’s ecosystem?